Which UK Partner Visa Should I Apply for?

 Unmarried Partner Visa

-The unmarried partner visa is available to applicants who are not officially married to their UK Partner, but are able to evidence that they are in a long term relationship that is akin to a marriage.
-Essentially this requires proving that you have been living with your partner and have been in a subsisting relationship for a minimum period of 2 years.
-As with the married partner, applications can be made while inside or outside the UK subject to meeting all the requirements and the cost is exactly the same (£1538 for leave to enter, and £1048 for leave to remain).
+The unmarried partner visa is available to applicants who are not officially married to their UK Partner, but are able to evidence that they are in a long term relationship that is akin to a marriage, for a minimum period of 2 years.
+Essentially this requires proving that you and your partner have either: been living together or have an ongoing commitment to each other throughout the 2 year qualifying period.
+As with the married partner, applications can be made while inside or outside the UK subject to meeting all the requirements, and the cost is exactly the same (£1,846 for leave to enter, and £1048 for leave to remain).

 It is also important to note that any previous relationships you or your partner were in must have officially broken down e.g. if previously married you must evidence you are now officially divorced.